Magnon-Mediated Pairing and Isotope Effect in Iron-based Superconductors: Magnon-Mediated Pairing

 In light of the success of this model in describing the parent magnetically ordered state, we adopt it here to investigate possible superconducting instabilities.
-The model can be written as a spin-fermion Hamiltonian\cite{magnon,Yamada},
+The model can be written as a spin-fermion-like Hamiltonian\cite{magnon,Yamada},

 in which $H_{\rm e}$ describes the itinerant electrons, $H_{\rm s}$ the localized electrons which yield the magnetism and $H_{\rm sf}$ the spin-fermion interaction between the two sets of electrons.
 Here $\epsilon_{\bf k}$ is the band structure which yields the Fermi surface of the non-interacting system, $c^\dagger_{\bf k,\sigma}$ creates an electron with momentum $\bf k$ and spin $\sigma$, and $S_i$ represents the spin on site $i$.
 We have retained only the nearest and next-nearest spin exchange interactions, $J_1$ and $J_2$, respectively, as experiments and theory\cite{si,sachdev,DFA} indicate that interactions beyond these are negligible.
-Although $J_1$ and $J_2$ will be treated as phenomenological parameters, it important to note that they are both directly proportional to the p-d hybridization.
+Although $J_1$ and $J_2$ will be treated as phenomenological parameters, it is important to note that they are both directly proportional to the p-d hybridization.
 That is, if the p-d hybridization is ignored, as advocated recently\cite{sawatzky}, both vanish.
+The most important term is the Kondo coupling term $H_{\rm sf}$ where $J<0$.
+A key assumption in this work then is that the magnetism is due to local moments and not spin-density wave formation arising from a Fermi surface instability.
+As a result, in our work here, we do not retain the particle-hole instabilities which are of $O(J^2)$ but focus entirely on the particle-particle channel to develop a microscopic model for superconductivity in a multi-band system.
+As mentioned above, recent neutron scattering experiments\cite{neutron} have confirmed that local moments coupled with itinerant physics accounts for the magnetism in the iron pnictides.

 We first perform a Holstein-Primakoff transformation on the spin-part of the Hamiltonian to obtain an effective description of the spin excitations on the $(\pi,0)$ antiferromagnet.
 To order $1/S$, we obtain\cite{Yao},